AaronFriel/react-hot-loader/ISSUE_TEMPLATE.md

-If you are reporting a bug or having an issue setting up React Hot Loader, please fill in below.
+If you are reporting a bug or having an issue setting up Rlyeh, please fill in below.
 For feature requests, feel free to remove this template entirely.

 ### Description